Edfred1/Contextual-Music-Crafter/README.md

 > **Note: Try it in your Browser!**
 > The included [Google Colab Notebook](https://colab.research.google.com/github/Edfred1/Contextual-Music-Crafter/blob/main/CMC.ipynb) has been updated to run the full suite of scripts directly in your browser with no local installation required.
 Please be aware that this Colab integration is considered experimental and has not been as extensively tested as running the scripts on a local machine.
 For the most stable experience, we recommend a local installation.

-Contextual Music Crafter (CMC) is an intelligent, context-aware MIDI music generation tool that leverages the power of Google's Gemini to compose multi-track musical pieces.
+Contextual Music Crafter (CMC) is an intelligent, context-aware MIDI music generation tool that leverages the power of AI models (Google's Gemini or DeepSeek) to compose multi-track musical pieces.
 Unlike simple random note generators, CMC builds songs iteratively, instrument by instrument.
 Each new part is intelligently composed in response to the parts that have already been written, creating cohesive and musically interesting results.
 CMC also includes a Synthesizer‑ready lyric and vocal‑melody pipeline aimed at Synthesizer V Studio 2 (UST export).
 UST files may also work in OpenUtau and similar UTAU‑compatible tools.
 In addition, Emvoice TXT exports are produced for simple copy/paste into Emvoice.

 The entire creative direction of the music is guided through an interactive setup process, making it accessible to both developers and musicians.

 <a id="recent-highlights"></a>
 ## 🆕 Recent Highlights

+- **DeepSeek Support**: CMC now supports DeepSeek as an alternative AI provider with competitive token pricing.
+See [API Configuration](#step-4-api-key--configuration) for setup and important notes about quality, cost, and testing status.
 - **Music Analyzer**: Analyze your multi‑track MIDI into a compact, LLM‑friendly plan/artifact with integrated actions (optimize selected tracks, add a context‑aware track, or generate a NEW MIDI from the analyzed descriptions).
 See [Music Analyzer (optional)](#music-analyzer-optional).
 - **Lyrics & Vocal pipeline**: Generate lyrics for an existing melody or create a NEW vocal line (notes + lyrics + UST).
 Exports Synthesizer V UST and Emvoice TXT.
 See [Lyrics and Vocal Melody – quick guide](#lyrics-and-vocal-melody--quick-guide).
 - **MIDI Utilities**: A standalone [MIDI Merger tool](MIDI%20merger/README_midi_merger.md) is included to combine multiple `.mid` files into one multi-track project (see `MIDI merger/` folder).